wahur666/ConquestFrontierWarsRay-mirror/docs/menu1-opening-migration-checklist.md

 - `UiEventSource` is now connected to the opening scene.
 - `Single`, `Multi`, `Intro`, `Options`, and `Help` currently use hover-only behavior to drive associated preview animations.
+- `Help` now opens a real authored `helpMenu` modal instead of a stub.
+- `helpMenu` `Credits` now opens a dedicated credits scene and returns back into `Menu1` with the about modal restored.
+- `Esc` now opens an authored `GT_MESSAGEBOX`-driven quit confirm modal.
-- `Quit` currently exits through the app quit path.
+- `Quit` currently exits through the app quit path without confirmation.

 ### 7. App Wiring